 - 2019: West Side Story

 - 2020: Kiss Me Kate

 Technical Theater is taught through academic classes utilizing college-level text and instruction operating some of the most advance technical theater equipment in the region.
 Our students use equipment, materials, and technique to run shows themselves.

 This course is designed to enhance the performance ability of the musical theater student progressively in the areas of acting, singing, and movement in both an ensemble and solo environment.
 Emphasis will be placed upon the long-term development of the portfolio of the student for college and professional auditions.

-The Fall Play at SJPII is a main stage dramatic event produced in early November.
+The Fall Play is a main stage dramatic event produced in early November.
 Attention to the classics of Western Theater is given to promote the dramatic and ensemble growth of each member of the cast, and the Drama Club as a whole.
 Examples of past works include Arsenic and Old Lace and The Diary of Anne Frank.